eternograf/hugoDocs/content/en/installation/macos.md

 ### MacPorts

-[MacPorts] is a free and open-source package manager for macOS.
+[MacPortsm] is a free and open-source package manager for macOS.
 To install the extended edition of Hugo:

 ```sh
 sudo port install hugo